-Interest in participating in a working structure shall normally be expressed when the group is established.
-It may, however, also be expressed in the course of the work of the group, and the request for participation shall then be decided by the BFUG at its earliest opportunity, this may be done by way of written procedure, by circulating the request to the BFUG members (silent procedure).
-Members and consultative members appoint representatives with a suitable profile to participate in working structures and ensure regular participation, as far as possible by the same person.

-Participants in working structures shall keep their ministry, institution or organisation duly informed of the work of the group.
+Interest in participating in a working structure is normally be expressed when the group is established.
+It may, however, also be expressed in the course of the work of the group, and the request for participation is then decided by the BFUG at its earliest opportunity.
+This may be done by way of written procedure, by circulating the request to the BFUG members (silent procedure).
+Commonly, BFUG members and consultative members participate themselves in the working structures, but can appoint a representative with a suitable profile.
+In any case, they have the duty to ensure regular participation, as far as possible by the same person, and that their ministry, institution or organisation is duly informed of the work of the group.

-V.3 Working arrangements
+V.3Working arrangements

-Working structures are chaired by one or several chairs, either appointed by its members, or by the BFUG.
+Working structures are chaired by one or several chairs, normally not more than three, either appointed by its members, or by the BFUG.
 At least one Co-Chair of each working structure shall represent a member or consultative member of the BFUG.